Nothing Happens (2018)

 I was late to sports on Monday, late by three minutes that should have been two.
 I really could have been late by just two minutes, and I knew this; I also knew that the later I was, the further into his head Greg’s eyes would roll.
 I wasn’t certain how much further back they could really go, but it was 2:47, and suddenly, my left shoe was insistent on being retied or bladder emptied or mother’s message replied, and I became very itchy.
 If you are of the normal and not-counting-your-steps-or-pieces-of-corn-nubs-per-bite human population, you will not fully understand why all of these one-minute, very nonessential charges became so very essential and so very itchy at 2:47, itchy under the collar and itchy where the little-too-big sock wrinkles behind the ankle, but here is what you must understand.

 The numbers two, four, eight, thirty-two, on, are attractive to me like the clean-cut and too-nice J. Crew boy is.
-But when the double doors are kicked open and Sixteen saunters in, the grungy and a little grimy maybe guitar-playing type boy who isn’t too nice at all and is probably far too smart for his own good, oh, Jesus, I cannot help but to quiver my knees and to bite my tongue until it throbs and reminds me to breathe.
+But when the double doors are kicked open and Sixteen saunters in, the grungy and a little grimy maybe guitar-playing type boy who isn’t too nice at all and is probably far too smart for his own good, oh God, oh Jesus, I cannot help but to quiver my knees and to bite my tongue until it throbs and reminds me to breathe.
 I knew, standing there, itchy at 2:47, that if I were retie my shoelace or pick a blade of grass—if the kleptomaniac were to take the bills or junkie the bump—inside I would find relief in my Patrick Verona’s cubic root and square root and half.
-So I peed, and used sixteen pieces of neatly-folded toilet paper.
+So I peed and tightened by ponytail.

 And at 2:48, Greg rolled his eyes so deeply that I'm almost sure he got a pleasant view of his brain, but it was 2:48, and I was auspiciously tardy.